nlpsandbox/person-name-annotator-example/README.md

 ## Deploy using Docker

-1. Start the Data Node web service (RESP API)
+1. Start the Person Name Annotation Node web service (RESP API) with the command :

         docker-compose up